The top question on any investor’s mind is “what’s the return I can get?”

 That is where Rolling Returns come into picture.

 So, while with trailing returns you would take just a 3 year period ending today.
-With rolling returns, you would take many such 3 year periods over the history of the funds with rolling intervals of 1 month, 3 month or 1 year.
+With rolling returns, you would take many such 3 year periods over the history of the funds.

-So you keep shifting the end date by 1 month and you will have, say for a 10 year old fund, about 84 performance data points.
-Now you will see a better picture of how the fund performed across these 84 3-year periods.
+So you keep shifting the end date by say 1 day and you will have, say for a 10 year old fund, about over 2500 3-year data points.
+Now you will see a better picture of how the fund performed across these 3-year periods.

 You get the point of rolling?
 It is the interval or frequency for which you calculate the returns.